 How Mobile Museum Works

-To create a successful visit, there are a few organizational items to consider before contacting the Education Registrar.
+To create a successful visit, there are a few organizational items to consider before contacting the museum.

-- Set-up takes approx. 30 minutes before the first presentation.
+- Set-up takes approx. 30 minutes before the presentation.

-- We request access for a large 6 to 8ft table in the presentation area, as well as a projector and computer with PowerPoint.
+- We request access for a large 6 to 8ft table in the presentation area.

 Photo Policy: Photographs may be taken during presentations; however, we request that our presentations (and stations) not be videotaped.

 Schedule a Mobile Museum Presentation

-To schedule a Mobile Museum presentation, please fill out the contact form below.
-Our Education Registrar will respond to you within 24 hours.
+To schedule a presentation, please fill out the contact form below.
+Museum staff will respond to you within 3 business days.

 Community groups will be invoiced when their registration is completed.
 Payment is due prior to the Mobile Museum presentation.
 Groups are welcome to pay by check or online by clicking the Donate button below.

 To pay by check, please make check payable to Washington County Museum and send payments to the mailing address:

 Washington County Museum